 We are a progressive church with a warm and loving congregation.
-You are invited to visit our Sunday worship service at 10:30am. (childcare and Sunday School for children of all ages provided during worship) Thank you for visiting our website and we hope to see you in church soon!
+You are invited to visit our Sunday morning worship service. (childcare and/or Sunday School for children of all ages provided during worship) Thank you for visiting our website and we hope to see you in church soon!

 Blessings and peace,

 “…where our deep gladness meets the world's deep need.”

 Brad Walston: Pastor.
 I have to admit, I’m not used to that.
 I have been many things in my life, but “Pastor” is a new and miraculous label for someone like me.
 You see, I spent most of my life looking for something.
 I’m not sure that I could tell you specifically what it was that I was looking for, but I can tell you what it was not.
 I was not looking to become the pastor of a church.
 I was certainly not looking to be a youth leader, or a teacher, or anything that had to do with kids in any way, shape, or form.
 If you had told me ten years ago that I would be any of these things I would have scoffed, “I don’t even like kids!”
 Turns out it was kids that turned my life into what it is today, and what it is, is a miracle.